 There’s a favourite topic of conversation where people are asked what they’re going to do “post COVID” or when “life gets back to normal”.
 I find difficult the relevance and significance of either of these phrases.
-Many of us who have been working from home anyway are probably experiencing a better COVID than those who […]
+Many of us who have been working from home are probably experiencing a better COVID than those who must […]

 I am pleased to be working on a joint research project “Comparative Analysis of Ireland’s and Scotland’s Approach to the Development of National Social Enterprise Policies” with Deiric O’Broin and Gerard Doyle, Professor of Public Policy Practice and Lecturer at Dublin City University, which we hope initially to be published as an article in Administration, […]